Pooreffects/readme-gen-cli/README.md

 readme-gen
 ```

-Follow the guided questions to generate your README.md file automatically.
+You can follow the guided questions to generate your README.md file automatically.

 ### Example Output